gv112358/gv112358/README.md

 <h2>👨‍💻 About me </h2>

-- 🔭 I’m currently working on **eJPT** certification, bulding up the required skills for **OSCP**
+- 🔭 Currently working on **eJPT** certification, bulding up the required skills for **OSCP**
-- 🌱 I’m currently interested in the applications of AI and Machine Learning in Cybersecurity
+- 🌱 Interested in the applications of AI and Machine Learning in Cybersecurity
-- 👯 I’m open for entry level positions in cybersecurity, datascience or software development (Main Languages: **Python, Java, Javascript, Typescript, SQL**)
+- 👯 Open for entry level positions in cybersecurity, datascience or software development (Main Languages: **Python, Java, Javascript, Typescript, SQL**)

 </div><h3 align="left">Connect with me:</h3>
 <p align="left">